NeuroTechX/ntx_slack_archive/random.md

  >what is the main project of Neuralink?
 The last time I checked it looked like they were trying to create invasive BCIs, but I havent really followed up on it

+8/26/2017 12:25 PM

+ **alexandre.barachant** :

+ >yep, it's invasive BCI.
+The end goal is a "whole brain" BCI